lel4866/DGuides/README.md

 DGuides
 =======

-Word documents to help people program in D and use D tools
+Documents to help people program in D and use D tools